hugo-sebastiao/hugo-sebastiao.github.io/index.md

 - software that only works when the original developer is there
 - instruments that require too many manual steps
-- fragile integrations between cameras, stages, detectors, and analysis code
+- fragile integrations between cameras, stages, detectors, lasers, and analysis code
 - research prototypes that are hard to extend or trust
 - custom workflows that need to become reliable internal tools
 - multi-device systems that need to work together predictably